dynejs/dyne/README.md

 Dyne is a small framework for building server-side applications.
 Its built on top of Node Express, uses modern javascript and built with Typescript.

-> This is a sample/bootstrap app demo, for the library visit: [Core](https://github.com/dynejs/core)
+> This is a sample/bootstrap app which uses @dynejs/core.
+For the library visit: [Core](https://github.com/dynejs/core)
 > Checkout an example application on github: [Dyne-Store](https://github.com/dynejs/store) - (UNDER DEVELOPMENT)

 Features: